 Build the rich perspective employers want.

-To lead in a complex business world that changes rapidly, you need exposure to diverse perspectives and competency in multiple disciplines.
-An MBA education should equip you with the business basics and prepare you to navigate unprecedented challenges by exposing you to new perspectives and ideas with an interdisciplinary approach.
+Leaders in a complex business world have exposure to diverse perspectives and skills in multiple disciplines.
+An MBA education should equip you with the business knowledge and the tools to navigate complex challenges by exposing you to new perspectives and ideas.

-Our corporate partners and hiring alumni have told us clearly that they want leaders with multidimensional backgrounds.
-That’s why we’ve redesigned our Full-Time MBA program curriculum so that you’ll take courses outside the business school, giving you an opportunity few other programs provide.
+Our corporate partners and hiring alumni have explicitly stated they're looking for leaders with multidimensional backgrounds.
+That's why we designed our Full-Time MBA program curriculum to include graduate courses outside the business school.
+Being able to both learn from faculty, and study alongside graduate students from other colleges is an opportunity that few other programs offer.

-At D’Amore-McKim, your MBA program will be customized to your goals and interests.
-Talk with your advisor about the non-business courses and concentrations that can make the biggest impact for you.
+Talk with your advisor today about the non-business courses and concentrations that align with your goals and interests that will make the biggest impact for you.